glotzerlab/signac-docs/docs/source/dashboard.rst

 2. Launch signac-dashboard on the remote server, using the remote port you forwarded (port 8888 in the example above).
 3. On your local computer, open your browser to the local port (this is ``http://localhost:8890`` in the example above).

-Dissecting the Dashboard Structure
+Dissecting the dashboard structure
 ----------------------------------

-- *Jobs* are how **signac** manages data.
-Each job has a statepoint (which contains job metadata) and a document (for persistent storage of key-value pairs).
-Jobs can be displayed in *list view* or *grid view*.
+- Jobs can be displayed in *list view* or *grid view*.
 The list view provides quick descriptions and status information from many jobs, while the grid view is intended to show text and media content from one or more jobs.
 - *Templates* provide the HTML structure of the dashboard's pages, written in Jinja template syntax for rendering content on the server
 - *Modules* are server-side Python code that interface with your **signac** data to display content.
 Generally, a module will render content from a specific *job* into a *card template*.
 - *Cards* are a type of template that is shown in *grid view* and contains content rendered by a *module*.